VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch08/chapter08_policy_gradients_complete.md

 ## 8.3 The REINFORCE Algorithm

 We now specify the algorithm.
-REINFORCE (REward Increment = Nonnegative Factor × Offset Reinforcement × Characteristic Eligibility—yes, the acronym is contrived) was introduced by [@williams:simple_statistical:1992] as the first practical policy gradient method.
+REINFORCE (REward Increment = Nonnegative Factor x Offset Reinforcement x Characteristic Eligibility---yes, the acronym is contrived) was introduced by [@williams:simple_statistical:1992] as the first practical policy gradient method.

 **Algorithm 8.3.1** (REINFORCE with Baseline) {#ALG-8.1}